Kubota-type formulas and supports of mixed measures: Introduction and Main Results

 \begin{theorem} If $1\leq j\leq n-1$, then

 for $K\in\Kn$. \end{theorem} The inclusion

 has already been established by Schneider \cite[Proposition 3.8]{Schneider_88}, where it appears as a special case.
+Far more generally, van Handel and Wang showed in the above-mentioned \cite{van_handel_wang} that

-The proof that is presented here is independent of \cite{Schneider_88} and uses a new Kubota-type formula for mixed area measures (see Theorem~\ref{thm:ck_sam}), which may be of interest on its own, as well as a description of $\supp S(K[j],B_L^{n-1}[n-1-j],\cdot)$ in terms of extreme unit normal vectors of projections of $K$ onto subspaces of dimension $j+1$ (Theorem~\ref{thm:descrp_supp_s_proj}).
+holds for any $K_1,\ldots,K_{n-1}\in\Kn$.
+The proof that is presented here is independent of \cite{Schneider_88} and uses the new Kubota-type formula Theorem~\ref{thm:ck_sam}, as well as a description of $\supp \Sdisk_j(K,\cdot)$ in terms of extreme unit normal vectors of projections of $K$ onto subspaces of dimension $j+1$ (see Theorem~\ref{thm:descrp_supp_s_proj} below).
 The strategy of our proof is somewhat similar to Schneider's treatment of the classical area measures in \cite{Schneider_75}.

 As a consequence of Theorem~\ref{thm:supp_ext}, we obtain the following nesting of supports, which is analogous to \eqref{eq:supp_s_j_nested}.

 \begin{corollary} If $1\leq j \leq k \leq n-1$, then